scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 If you run the new version in testing mode kill it by following the instructions on how to `Killing the new 4.y Monitoring stack in testing mode`_ in the previous section.

-kill the older 3.x version containers by running:
+Kill the older 3.x version containers by running:

 .. code-block:: bash